cy00p/cy00p.github.io/content/blogs/chasing-flags-01082025.md

 longDescription: A brief walkthrough on two interesting web challenges from ChasingFlags "Can You Hack It?"
 Round 1 CTF challenge held on 01/08/2025
 cardImage: "https://cy00p.github.io/cy00p.webp"
 tags: ["express", "git", "python", "sqlite", "scripting", "jwt"]
-readTime: 10
+readTime: 12
 featured: true
 timestamp: 2025-08-03T19:46:03+00:00
 ---

 I'll try to keep the walkthroughs brief.
-That being said, in case of any questions, suggestions or improvements, ping me on my X account.
+That being said, in case of any questions, suggestions or improvements, ping me on my X account.<br />
 Rightio then:

 ## Vibe Coder
 ### TLDR